Customer surveys come in many shapes and sizes but customer feedback question mistakes tend to be the same and they repeat time and time again.

 Similarly, when you receive the results, you will be stumped on how to analyse them because you will not know what question they have answered.

-So, if you see two ideas in a question, it’s best to simply place them into two seperate questions:
+So, if you see two ideas in a question, it’s best to simply place them into two separate questions:

 How clear was our loan documentation?